 Is Your Insurance Agency Broken?

 Seth Godin, bestselling author and marketing guru, is the king of finding ‘broken’ things.
-If he says it’s broken, it’s broken, as he points out in this TEDTalk:
+If he says it’s broken, it’s broken, as he points out in his presentation.

 Let’s recap the 7 ways that Godin says things or ideas can be broken:

 - Not my job - nobody feels it’s their job to fix the broken item or idea

 - Selfish jerks - something is broken because the person who made it doesn’t care enough to have it work correctly

 - Contradictions - something is broken because it just does not ‘fit’ the need

 - I am not a fish - the broken item or idea was thought up by someone who wouldn’t ever actually use it